Family S.O.S. with Jo Frost

 Family S.O.S. with Jo Frost is an American reality television series that premiered May 28, 2013, on TLC.
+In contrast from Frost’s previous show Supernanny, which focuses mainly on toddlers, in this series Frost helps families of all ages.
+From parents contemplating divorce, angsty teenagers, family disputes, to tormenting in school.
+The series covers a multitude of problems that many families face.

 Synopsis

 Much like her original series, Supernanny, Jo visits homes of families who need assistance with instilling peace within the home.
 Unlike her original series, Jo helps families of any age, size or structure — not just children.
-It gives an insight to solving some of the issues created in part by the 21st century such as cyberbullying.
+It gives an insight to solving some of the issues created in part by the 21st century such as cyberbullying, abuse, and addiction.